-DATABASE - REGISTRATIO RIR Category Policy Comment AFRINIC Modification LIRs are required to register all assignments and sub-allocations. - Entry Can update all assignment and sub-allocation registrations (protection mechanism available).
-Org object cannot be created by a LIR.
-APNIC Modification LIRs required to register all assignments and sub-allocations.
+RIR Category Policy Comment AFRINIC Modification LIRs are required to register all assignments and sub-allocations. - Entry Can update all assignment and sub-allocation registrations (protection mechanism available).
+Org object can be created on the whois database with status set to 'Other'.

+RIR Category Policy Comment APNIC Modification LIRs required to register all assignments and sub-allocations.
 Registrations will be stored privately by APNIC unless the custodian wishes them to be made publicly available in the APNIC Whois Database.
 Not required to register infrastructure assignments.
 Entry Can update all assignment and sub-allocation registrations (protection mechanism available).
 Incident Response Team reference mandatory for all IP address and AS number objects in the APNIC Whois Database to assist in reporting network abuse.
 ARIN Modification Downstream reassignments and reallocations are reported, showing hierarchy and End User assignments.
 Reassignment information for residential customers need not contain the customer's name nor street address.
 Not required to register infrastructure assignments.
 Entry Can modify all parent data except "org name" and address range.
 Can modify all child data.
 LACNIC Modification Downstream reassignments and reallocations are reported, showing hierarchy and End User assignments.
 Not required to register infrastructure assignments.
 Entry Can modify all parent data except "org name" and address range.
 Can modify all child data.
 Users have to authenticate themselves in LACNIC web system.
 RIPE NCC Modification LIRs are required to register all assignments and sub-allocations. - Entry Can update all assignment and sub-allocation registrations (protection mechanism available).